Frankfurt School: Praxis

 Members of the Frankfurt School were academics and generally avoided (direct) political action or praxis.
 Max Horkheimer opposed any revolutionary rhetoric in the institute's publications, since it could jeopardize funding from the West German government.
 Theodor Adorno showed some sympathy to student movements, particularly after the killing of Benno Ohnesorg, but he did not believe street violence had the potential to effect change.
 Angela Davis, a student of Marcuse, recounted advice given to her by Adorno that critical theorists working in the radical movements of the 1960s were, "akin to a media studies scholar deciding to become a radio technician".

 In The Theory of the Novel (1971), György Lukács criticized the "leading German intelligentsia", including some members of the Frankfurt School (Adorno is named explicitly), as inhabiting the Grand Hotel Abyss, a metaphorical place from which the theorists comfortably analyze the abyss, the world beyond.
 Lukács described this contradictory situation as follows: They inhabit "a beautiful hotel, equipped with every comfort, on the edge of an abyss, of nothingness, of absurdity.
 And the daily contemplation of the abyss, between excellent meals or artistic entertainments, can only heighten the enjoyment of the subtle comforts offered."

 The singular exception to this was Herbert Marcuse, who engaged with the new left in the 1960s and 1970s.
 Marcuse's One-Dimensional Man described the containment of the working class by material consumption and mass media that diverted any possibility of a proletarian revolution.
 Although Marcuse considered this pessimistic state of affairs to be fait accompli when the book was published in 1964, he was surprised and pleased when almost immediately the civil rights movement intensified and serious opposition to the Vietnam war began.
 Student activists such as the Students for a Democratic Society in turn took an interest in Marcuse and his works.
 Formerly an obscure academic émigré, he rapidly became a controversial public intellectual known as the "Guru of the New Left".
 Marcuse did not aim for narrow, incremental reforms but for the "Great Refusal" of all existing culture and "total revolution" against capitalism.
-In the democratic protests movements, Marcuse saw agents of change that could supplement the quiescent working class and unite with third-world communist revolutionaries.
+In the democratic protest movements, Marcuse saw agents of change that could supplement the quiescent working class and unite with third-world communist revolutionaries.
 Marcuse took an active role in the New Left, organizing events with students in the United States and the West German student movement.